Accessibility Tools

 See our Personal Development Plan below which outlines some of the activites we use to promote diversity and equality at Alfred Lord Tennyson School.

-In order to provide children with first hand experiences and engage them further in their learning we provide a range of memorable enrichment activities such as experience days, trips and visitors to the school, linked to their curriculum topics.
+In order to provide children with first hand experiences and engage them further in their learning, we provide a range of memorable enrichment activities such as experience days, trips and visitors to the school, linked to their curriculum topics.
 In addition, to develop cultural capital, we aim to ensure that our children experience the arts and cultural traditions.
-Throughout their time at Alfred Lord Tennyson we intend for them to visit a museum, a range of religious buildings, a gallery, a zoo and a theatre.
+Throughout their time at Alfred Lord Tennyson School, we intend for them to visit a museum, a range of religious buildings, a gallery, a zoo and a theatre.

-Furthermore we often come off-timetable and hold special days/events to raise awareness of diversity through supporting charities and taking part in activities to raise awareness of different cultures - such as celebrating Diwali and Chinese New Year.
+Furthermore, we often come off-timetable and hold special days/events to raise awareness of diversity through supporting charities and taking part in activities to raise awareness of different cultures - such as celebrating Diwali and Chinese New Year.

 Safeguarding is at the heart of everything we do across.
 A great importance is placed on identifying wider opportunities for children to learn about safeguarding through our wide and broad and balanced curriculum.